Overcasting and whipstitch/ overhanding use a similar motion, but they’re different size stitches used for different purposes.

 Overhand the trim to the 2 aligned folded edges.

-THis method does work around a curve without distorting the fabric.
+This method does work around a not-too-sharp curve without distorting the fabric.

 But it’s not good with thick fabric.